alespad/s4-fiori-model-generator/README.md

   → Update `sources.json` and add your CSV/JSON files
   → Help expand coverage for additional **S/4HANA releases**

-## Usage Analyzing Custom Fiori Apps
+## for Analyzing Custom Fiori Apps
 Coming Soon - Support for analyzing custom BSP Fiori applications deployed on your system.
---

 ## How it Works (Technical Overview)
 The analyzer uses two main ABAP classes to determine the programming model behind Fiori apps:
 ### Class ZCL_FIORI_MODEL_MANIFEST